s-doering/smig/README.md

 #### Exclude environments from running migrations ####

 By default migrations run in every environment except _TEST_.
-You can change this behaviour by adding some lines to your Config file.
+You can change this behaviour by adding a config.
 You can make it environment specific, e.g.:

         smig.enabled = true